mcraiha/spine-unity-docs/README.md

 # Spine Unity Documentation
 Documentation for Spine-Unity users.
-Most of these documents are still works in progress.
+Some of these documents may still be works in progress.

 ----------